-In addition to sending alert messages, up.time can also execute an alert script.
-When an outage occurs, the script is run on the Monitoring Station, once for each user that will receive notification.
+In addition to sending alert messages, Uptime Infrastructure Monitor can also execute an alert script.
+When an outage occurs, the script is run on the Monitoring Station, once for each user who receives notification.
 Like custom alert messages, alert scripts use predefined variables to represent outage-specific information; these variables are passed to the script at the time of the outage.

 For information on alert script variables, see Script Alert Variables.
-For more information on alert scripts, see the uptime software Knowledge Base article, Creating Custom Alert Scripts in up.time Alert Profiles.
+For more information on alert scripts, see the IDERA Knowledge Base article, Creating Custom Alert Scripts in Uptime Infrastructure Monitor Alert Profiles.